NSCCsyeo/Project-Repo/README.md

 Evan Longley / W0473011

+# Description:

-# Description: Each scripts will call a menu to type 2 or more numbers and calculate based on the numbers.
+Each scripts will call a menu to type 2 or more numbers and calculate based on the numbers.

 ------------------------------------------------------------------------
-# Change Log
+# Change Log:

 April 15, 2023